rcgoncalves/scripts/README.md

   The desired branch and output file names can be specified as arguments.
   If no file name is provided, the name of the current folder, concatenated with the extension `.zip` or `.tar.gz`, will be used.

-* `rtar.pl`
+* `rtar`

-  Creates tar gz archives from the given directories.
+  Creates TAR GZ archives from the given directories.

   It was created to simplify the usage of the `tar` command in some common scenarios.

-  For each directory, will be created a archive with the same name, concatenated with extension `.tar.gz`.
+  For each directory, it creates an archive with the same name, concatenated with extension `.tar.gz`.

+  It can optionally append the current date to the archive name (before the extension).

-  The files with name `.DS_Store` and `.localized` will be excluded (useful in OS X).
+  The files with name `.DS_Store` and `.localized` are be excluded (useful in MacOS).